 Large, old coloured map of the western part of Russia by G. de l'Isle.
 The map is printed on two sheets, below size is for one sheet each.
 If joined, the size of the map is 119cm x 65.3cm.
-It shows the area of Murmansk in the northeast, the White Sea, Lake Onega, Lake Ladoga with St. Petersburg, up to the Pechora River in the northeast.
+It shows the area of Murmansk in the northwest, the White Sea, Lake Onega, Lake Ladoga with St. Petersburg, up to the Pechora River in the northeast.
 In the southeast, the map reaches the northern tip of the Caspian Sea.

 In top margin two small tears around centrefold.
 Excellent condition.